mitsuxhoney/modern-social-media-app/README.md

 ### Set Up Appwrite Backend

-Visit Appwrite and create an account.
+Visit Appwrite and create an account. <br/>
-Create a new project and note the Project ID.
+Create a new project and note the Project ID. <br/>
-Create a new API key in the API Keys section of your Appwrite project.
+Create a new API key in the API Keys section of your Appwrite project. <br/>
-Copy the API endpoint and API key.
+Copy the API endpoint and API key. <br/>

-## License

-Copyright (c) 2023 Harshit Adhikari

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+### Configure App
+Rename the .env.example file to .env. <br/>
+Open the .env file and replace the placeholder values with your Appwrite project details. <br/>

+### Run the App

+Start the development server: <br/>

+npm run dev